Preview: The reeling Hornets look to right the ship against the slumping Wizards

 The Wiz are led by three-time All-Star guard Bradley Beal but he may not be suiting up for this one.
 Beal entered the league’s health and safety protocols yesterday and sat out Sunday’s loss to the Grizzlies.
 He will be reevaluated before tonight’s game and his status is currently day-to-day.
 Beal averaged more than 30 points per game in back-to-back seasons in 2019-20 and 2020-21 but his scoring has dipped to 21.6 points per game this season on much lower shooting volumes.

 Point guard Monte Morris is a low-scoring starter (8.3 PPG) and shouldn’t present much trouble for the Hornets.
 Forward Kyle Kuzma is usually good for about 17 points and seven or eight boards every night.
 7’3” center Kristaps Porzingis is averaging about 20 points per game, including hoisting over five 3-pointer per game and hitting about 38% of them.
 Third-year forward Deni Avdija (4.8 PPG) is struggling with his shot as witnessed by his 40.5% field goal percentage.
-Forward Corey just recently returned to action and has played just two games this season.
+Forward Corey Kispert just recently returned to action and has played just two games this season.

 Washington’s bench is finding it challenging to score.
 Forward Rui Hachimura leads the second unit at 10.0 PPG.
 Small forward Will Barton scores 8.8 points in 24 minutes per game but hasn’t flashed much of his sometimes electric scoring potential.
 Small forward Anthony Gill plays limited minutes and averages just 4.7 PPG.
 Center Daniel Gafford focuses more on defense and rebounding than scoring.